MKMaleka/CDV01_Career_Goals_Reflection_MAXMAL612_Classcode_Group-C_Maxwell-Maleka_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

      Detail specific actions or steps needed to achieve each short-term goal.
      Complete Software development with CodeSpace successfully.
       - Daily tasks – Assign at least two hours or more each day to practice and do assignments.
       - Obtain ISTQB (International Software Testing Qualification Board) certifications, Foundation level, Agile tester, technical test analyst, and Test Automation engineer.
        Divide 12 months in three months to study and write the exam in the following:
         - First three months – Foundation level.
         - Second three months – Agile tester.
         - Third three months - Technical test analyst.
         - Fourth three months – Test Automation engineer

     Include any resources or support required.
     Complete Software development with CodeSpace successfully.
-     - Resources – CodeSpace LMS, Codepen and Scrimba Obtain ISTQB (International Software Testing Qualification Board) certifications, Foundation level, Agile tester, technical test analyst, and Test Automation engineer.
+     - Resources – CodeSpace LMS, Codepen and Scrimba.
+    Obtain ISTQB (International Software Testing Qualification Board) certifications, Foundation level, Agile tester, technical test analyst, and Test Automation engineer.
      - Resources - ISTQB website, and Udemy.

 2. **Preparation for Long-term Goals**:

     Describe the preparations or groundwork necessary for your long-term aspirations.
     Test manager certification.
      - It will be ideal to obtain at least once I have at least three years working experience with the test environment because with the knowledge that I would have gained it will be easier to transfer the skills trainees and members of the team.
      Be a test manager.
      - On my 3 – 5 year experience I would consider the role.
      Work for various banking/insurance industries to gain knowledge.
      - Changing jobs is very important as it will to ensure that I gain relevant skills and experience.
 Also, to learn from the others.
 I think every 1 – 2 years would be adequate to change jobs

     Consider additional skills, experiences, or qualifications needed.
      - Postman
      - Appium
      - C#